 Preheat the oven to 350°F/177°C, arrange an oven rack in the center of the oven, and grease a 6-inch cake pan.

 To brown the butter for the cake:

 Place the butter in a small saucepan, and set over medium-low heat.
-Stirring often, cook until the butter melts, then continue cooking and stirring until the foam subsides and the solids at the bottom of the pan begin to turn brown.
-When they have turned a nutty dark brown color—but not black—immediately pour the butter into a heatproof bowl to stop the cooking process.
+Stirring constantly, cook until the butter melts and becomes foamy.
+Continue stirring until the foam subsides and the solids at the bottom of the pan begin to turn brown.
+Once they have turned a nutty dark brown color—but not black—immediately pour the butter into a heatproof bowl to stop the cooking process.
 Place the bowl of butter in the fridge to cool and solidify while you prepare the caramel.

 To make the caramel: